Tax Credits: WTC elements

 WTC is payable to claimants who are in ‘qualifying remunerative work’ and who are on a low income or who incur eligible childcare costs.
 Payment can be enhanced if claimants fulfil the conditions of the various other elements of WTC.

-For claims from 6 April 2015 onwards, new rules apply around what is accepted as qualifying remunerative work.
-The rules change, introduced in SI 605/2015, change the first condition of the overall qualifying remunerative work test, so that claimants must be either employed or self-employed, as defined in the legislation.
+For claims from 6 April 2015 onwards, SI.No.605/2015 changed the first condition of the overall qualifying remunerative work test, so that claimants must be either employed or self-employed, as defined in the legislation.

 The legislative definition of those terms are: